temporalio/documentation/docs/cli/index.md

 ### Namespace registration

-Namespaces are pre-registered at startup so they're available to use right away.
+Namespaces are pre-registered at startup so they're available to use immediately.
-To customize the pre-registered namespaces, start the server with:
+To customize the pre-registered namespaces, start the server with the following:

 ```bash
 temporal server start-dev --namespace foo --namespace bar